nfdiop/ndeyefatoudiop.com/clrcp6hea000808la90mocnpv.md

 In the process, I've been stuck on problems, but I've also unblocked other developers.

-Admittedly, I've caused frustration for some senior devs 😫, while, on the flip side, I've been equally frustrated by some junior devs.

 Now, reflecting on my journey, these are the 5 pieces of advice I wish someone had shared with me to navigate those moments of being stuck more effectively 🧠.

 ## Advice #1: Limit the time spent on the problem